shadawck/awesome-cli-frameworks/README.md

 - [Clif](https://github.com/ukautz/clif) : Go framework for rapid command line application development.

+- [Kong](https://github.com/alecthomas/kong) : Kong aims to support arbitrarily complex command-line structures with as little developer effort as possible.

+- [Viper](https://github.com/spf13/viper) : Viper is a complete configuration solution for Go applications including 12-Factor apps.
+It is designed to work within an application, and can handle all types of configuration needs and formats.

 ### Useful awesome list for Go cli

 - [Awesome-go](https://github.com/avelino/awesome-go) by @avelino : A curated list of awesome Go frameworks, libraries and software.
 Look at [Command Line](https://github.com/avelino/awesome-go#command-line)